-Chairman Aderholt and Ranking Member Farr, I am David Terry, Executive Director of the National Association of State Energy Officials (NASEO), and I am testifying in support of FY'16 funding for the energy title of the Farm Bill.
+Chairman Aderholt and Ranking Member Bishop, I am David Terry, Executive Director of the National Association of State Energy Officials (NASEO), and I am testifying in support of FY'18 funding for the energy title of the Farm Bill.
 The mandatory levels of the energy title of the Farm Bill should be preserved.
-Specifically, we support funding of at least \$10 million in additional discretionary spending for the Rural Energy for America (REAP) program (Section 9007 of the last multi-year Farm Bill), consistent with the Administration's request.
+Specifically, we support funding of at least \$19 million in additional discretionary spending for the Rural Energy for America (REAP) program (Section 9007 of the last multi-year Farm Bill), in addition to \$49 million in mandatory funding for REAP.
 The REAP program was created in the 2002 Farm Bill and it has been a huge success.
 Over 10,000 energy efficiency and renewable energy projects have been implemented in every state since 2003.
 With a required \$3 match of non-federal funds for every federal dollar invested in REAP, over \$1.6 billion in matching funds have been provided.
-This program has specifically benefitted farmers, ranchers and rural small businesses.
+This program has specifically benefitted farmers, ranchers and rural small businesses that are often underserved by other federal energy efforts.
 NASEO's State Energy Office members work directly with eligible entities, as well as state agricultural agencies and rural interests to promote this successful program.
-REAP is about rural economic development.
-The Biorefinery Assistance Program also provides critical financing for the first generation of biorefineries to aid in expanding our nation's fuel diversity, and we support funding of \$75 million for this program.
-The Biomass Crop Assistance Program supports producers who will supply biomass feedstocks for advanced biofuels.
-We urge the Subcommittee to provide \$50 million for this effort in
+REAP is about facilitating private-sector led rural economic development.
+Finally, we support \$15 million in mandatory funding and \$4 million in discretionary funding; a total of \$19 million for the Rural Energy for America Loans program.